icapri/utilities/README.md

 ## Support

 Something isn't working as expected in this library?
-Feel free to create an issue on GitHub and our team will work on it.
+Feel free to create an issue on GitHub and I will work on it.

 ## Contribution